jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### Classification

 The classifier assigns one of 6 surface type labels to each pixel.
 This is achieved using a random forest classifier trained on field spectroscopy data and validated using multispectral imagery acquired from a UAV flown over the surface of the Greenland Ice Sheet in summer 2017 and 2018.
-See Cook et al. (2020): Glacier algae accelerate melting on the SW Greenland Ice Sheet, The Cryosphere (https://doi.org/10.5194/tc-14-309-2020)
+See Cook et al. (2020): Glacier algae accelerate melting on the SW Greenland Ice Sheet, The Cryosphere (https://doi.org/10.5194/tc-14-309-2020).
+This repository includes a new model trained on an updated spectral database with spectra collected on Foxfonna, Svalbard in summer 2019 following the fiels spectroscopy protocols described in Cook et al. (2017, 2020).

 ### Albedo